 Check Point provides the capability to use TLSv1 to secure management sessions.
-The implemented FIPS-approved algorithms include RSA for authentication; DES, Triple-DES, and AES for data encryption; SHA-1 for data hashing; and HMAC SHA-1 for data packet integrity.
+The implemented FIPS-approved algorithms include RSA for authentication; Triple-DES, and AES for data encryption; SHA-1 for data hashing; and HMAC SHA-1 for data packet integrity.
 Key establishment is performed by using RSA key wrapping.
 The embedded Check Point application supports IPSec/ESP for data encryption and IPSec/AH for data integrity.
 The Check Point module implements all IKE modes: main, aggressive, and quick, using ISAKMP according to the standard.
 IKE uses RSA signatures or pre-shared keys for authentication.
 Key establishment in IKE is performed by using the Diffie-Hellman key agreement technique.

-Enhanced VPN performance is achieved by accelerating DES, AES, Triple-DES, and Diffie-Hellman modular exponentiation processing implemented by the Check Point firmware.
+Enhanced VPN performance is achieved by accelerating DES, AES, Triple-DES1, and Diffie-Hellman modular exponentiation processing implemented by the Check Point firmware.
 Hardware acceleration is accomplished either by hard-wired accelerator chips or by optional version-specific internal accelerator cards that are installed by the factory or reseller prior to delivery to the end-user.
 The IP390 has an onboard accelerator chip and the IP560 uses an accelerator card.
-Accelerated DES and 1 key Triple DES are non-compliant.
+Accelerated DES and Triple-DES Keying Option 3 is non-compliant (Keying Option 3 uses one key 3 times).
 Only the FIPS approved Triple-DES and AES encryption algorithms shall be used.